- Home

 hair loss | You may lose your pubic hair.
 Sometimes, this can be permanent.
 Radiation therapy to the pelvis will not affect the hair on your head or other parts of your body. |

-bowel changes and bladder changes | Bowel changes, such as diarrhoea, wind or constipation, and bladder changes, such as frequent or painful urination can also be late effects, appearing months or years after treatment.
+bladder and bowel changes | Bowel changes, such as diarrhoea, wind or constipation, and bladder changes, such as frequent or painful urination, can arise months or years after treatment.
 Bleeding from the bowel or bladder can also occur.
 In rare cases, there may be loss of bowel control (faecal incontinence) or blockage of the bowel.
-It is important to let your doctor know about any bleeding or if you have pain in the abdomen and difficulty opening your bowels. |
+Let your doctor know about any bleeding or if you have pain in the abdomen and difficulty opening your bowels (pooing). |

 lymphoedema | Radiation can scar the lymph nodes and vessels and stop them draining lymph fluid properly from the legs, making the legs swollen.
 This can occur months or years after radiation therapy.
-Look for early signs that you a developing lymphoedema to make treating it easier. |
+The earlier lymphoedema is found, the easier it is to treat.
+Look for early signs in the legs, including feelings of tightness or heaviness; tighter clothing; skin pitting; and swelling that comes and goes. |

 narrowing of the vagina | The vagina can become drier, shorter and narrower (vaginal stenosis), which may make sex and pelvic examinations uncomfortable or difficult.
-Your treatment team will suggest strategies to prevent this, such as using vaginal dilators. |
+Your treatment team will suggest ways to prevent this. |

-menopause | If you are premenopausal, radiation therapy to the pelvis can stop the ovaries producing hormones and this cause early menopause.
-Your periods will stop, you will no longer be able to become pregnant and you may have menopausal symptoms.
-Talk to your radiation oncologist about these issues.
-You may be able to visit a menopause clinic. |
+menopause | If you are premenopausal, radiation therapy to the pelvis can stop the ovaries producing hormones, causing early menopause.
+Your periods will stop, you will no longer be able to become pregnant and you may have menopause symptoms. |

 Podcast: Making Treatment Decisions